-She bought another dress-- a very unique, and perfect for her, dress... and I bought a dress for myself for a birthday gift (which I wore already last night for dinner out) that is a basic and pretty, age appropriate style for any woman (those kind of dresses are super wonderful).
+She bought another dress-- a very unique, and perfect for her, dress... and I bought a dress for myself for a birthday gift (which I wore already last night for dinner out) that is a basic and pretty, age appropriate style for any young-thinking girl. (those kind of dresses are super wonderful).
 I love empire waist, hemline above the knee-styles, since I am short in stature and short-waisted too.
-If you know fashion basics, you know they make you seem a tiny bit more in proportion and less chopped in half, you know what I mean.
+Fashion basics spell they make you seem a tiny bit more in proportion and less chopped in half.

 I found these ads for products I've used and loved at one time.
 I am a scent-driven person, and I can recall in my memory, the way these items all smelled.
 The F. Organics was one of my all-time favorites and I used it on my long blonde hair until the product could no longer be found on store shelves.
 Wish it could come back like some of the retro soda pop brands that have made their returns for nostalgia.
 I would love that!
 I would buy a case, heck...maybe 2 or 3!!